nookeshkarri7/Finding-Factors-of-Quadratic-Equation/README.md

 Whatsapp link generation using JavaScript with your name , JS Prompt method to get your name ,
 Ramabadhra Fonts for telugu text,
+Random message text will generated everytime you share to your friends.

 Bootstrap Columns for Reponsive design
 ------
 Live Demo - https://lnkd.in/gv6deAkq